Apr 18, 2022

 2. Publish engaging impact reports to showcase corporate social responsibility (CSR)

 Many nonprofits create annual reports to highlight their achievements and financial standing over the past year.
 Impact reports are similar, with an emphasis on illustrating the effects program and event achievements had on their actual community.

 Use impact reports to share quantitative as well as qualitative developments with donors.
 Then, allow corporate partners to share these reports on their websites and materials, broadcasting their CSR.
 It’s not only a feel-good branding move.
 Studies show the vast majority of today’s workforce wants to work for philanthropically minded companies.
 Impact reports allow businesses to attract and retain talent, all while showcasing their community involvement.

 Say thank you to corporate donors by hosting special, invite-only events for them at your nonprofit.
-Consider what kind of event would be most appealing to employees and constituents at your corporate partner: luncheons, catered dinners, an employee-happy hour or game night, etc. The more creative, the better.
+Consider what kind of event would be most appealing to employees and constituents at your corporate partner such as luncheons, catered dinners, employee-happy hours, game nights, etc. The more creative, the better.

 Compile high-quality photographs from the year’s programming into a thank-you album distributed to each corporate donor.
-These albums create a physical memento testifying to your partnerships, and also carries a bit of nostalgia.
+These albums create a physical memento testifying to your partnerships and also carry a bit of nostalgia.
 Nonprofits can go one step further by adding personalized notes or details to accompany photos, much like people do with their family albums.

 With the right set of tools, today’s nonprofits can wield corporate donations and partnerships to their ultimate fundraising advantage.